anchetaWern/anchetawern.github.io/source/_posts/2014-01-08-getting-started-with-spbas.markdown

 ![order complete](/images/posts/getting_started_with_business_automation_software/order-complete.png)

 At that point your product license will have been emailed to you by SPBAS.
 You can use the product license on your SPBAS installation later on.
 If you didn't receive your license details you can also access it from the customer area.
 To access your license details from the customer area, just click on the dashboard link and under the My Packages section click on the licenses link.
-This will redirect you to the My Packages page which you will see the product that you ordered earlier.
+This will redirect you to the 'My Packages' page which you will see the product that you ordered earlier.
 Just click on the view details link once you're on that page to view the details for that specific package.
 Once you're on the package details page just click on the licenses tab to view your license key.
 Copy your license key and store it somewhere safe, a password manager like keepass or lastpass will do.
 You will be using the license key later.

 Once you're done saving the license key, click on the downloads tab then select the current release.
 At the time of writing of this post the current SPBAS version is 3.2.0.
 If they already have anything higher than that by the time you read this simply stick with that version instead.
 Under the current release directory is the SPBAS zip file, download the zip file and extract it on your machine then copy it to your web directory or upload it to a server somewhere using Filezilla or other FTP clients.

 ###Installing Ioncube

 SPBAS has been encoded with Ioncube so it requires the ioncube PHP module to be installed on the server before you can make use of it.
 In case you don't know what encoding is, its used to obfuscate code so that when its source file is opened it cannot be understood by a human.
 Its a way to protect intellectual property.
-Because as you already know PHP is an interpreted language so the code that you write is pretty much exposed to anyone which has access to your web directory.
+Because as you already know PHP is an interpreted language so the code that you write is pretty much exposed to anyone who has access to the source files.

 You can install ioncube by downloading the ioncube loader from the [ioncube website](http://www.ioncube.com/loaders.php).
-All you have to do is select the loader that's applicable to your machine.
+All you have to do is select the loader that's applicable for your machine.
 The first step is to determine the Operating System that you're using and the version of PHP installed.
 You can do that by executing the `phpinfo()` function:

 ```php
 <?php